undeadwanderer/undead-userscripts/README.md

 - !NEW! **tabun-filters** — Post and comment filters for the MLP fansite tabun.everypony.ru.
 Fork of an abandoned userscript by CAHCET.
 See the script's folder for more information.

-- **derpibooru-forum-filter** — Spoilers forum topics with "NSFW" (or any other words you don't wish to see) in the title on Derpibooru (still a wip project since I haven't implemented the support for all applicable page types yet).
+- **derpibooru-forum-filter** — Spoilers forum topics with "NSFW" (or any other words you don't wish to see) in the title on Derpibooru.
 [Upd.
 2024-02-18: Due to as of now using Mark Taiwan's gui library for the settings, __requires Violentmonkey__ if you're on Firefox.
 Said settings can be found in the "Userscripts" tab on the Settings page.]

   - **derpibooru-forum-filter-1.0-derpi4u-legacy** — A version of the script above that uses the unmodified gui library.